A Hierarchical Gradient Tracking Algorithm for Mitigating Subnet-Drift in Fog Learning Networks: Analysis and Optimization

 \begin{theorem}\textbf{(Non-convex)} Under Assumptions \ref{asmp1}, \ref{asmp2}, and \ref{assmp3}, let $\beta_{s} = \frac{m_{s} - h_{s}}{m_{s}}$ be the ratio of unsampled clients from each subnet.
 Define $p = \min(1 - \beta_{1}^2 , \ldots,1 - \beta_{S}^2)\in (0,1]$, $q = \min(\rho_{1}, \ldots, \rho_{S})\in (0,1]$, and the function value optimality gap for time $t$ as $\mathcal{E}_t = \mathbb{E}f(\overline{x}_\mathrm{g} ^t) - f(x^\star)$.
 Then, with a constant step size $\gamma < \mathcal{O}(\frac{p^2q}{KL})$, for any $T > K$, we have: { } \end{theorem}

 In Theorem \ref{thm1}, $p$ captures the lowest sampling ratio across subnets by the server, and $q$ captures the lowest information mixing ability of D2D communications across subnets.
 Large $p$ indicates the server samples a large amount of clients, and a large $q$ indicates the connectivity of every subnet is high.

+The step size condition $\gamma < O\left(\frac{p^2 q}{KL}\right)$ arises naturally from the Lyapunov-based convergence analysis that we will describe in Sec.~\ref{sec:IV-C}.
+It can be compared with existing literature in federated optimization, where smoothness constants $L$, local update rounds $K$, and network topology terms $q$ appear in convergence bound conditions~\cite{karimireddy2020scaffold,lin2021semi}.
 By carefully choosing the step size, we can further achieve the following result, guaranteeing convergence to a stationary point. \begin{corollary} Under the same conditions as in Theorem \ref{thm1}, by choosing a constant step size {\tt SD-GT} obtains the following rate:

 \end{corollary} In \eqref{eq28}, the first two terms on the right side capture the effect of stochastic gradient variance $\sigma$ on convergence.
 Choosing a larger number of local D2D rounds $K$ decreases the effect of stochasticity on the convergence.
 We can also observe that the bound becomes better when the values of $p$ and $q$ are large.
 Note that the network topology which would give the smallest bound is $p = q = 1$, which is also the most resource-inefficient case: $p = 1$ means the server samples all clients from each subnet every time DS communication is performed, and $q = 1$ means the topology of every in-subnet D2D communication is a fully connected graph.
 This emphasizes the importance of learning-efficiency co-optimization for {\tt SD-GT}, as we will consider through our control algorithm in Sec.~\ref{sec:IV-E}.